DrexelTriangle/TriangleSWP/README.md

 - Run the command `npm install --save-dev` to install dependencies for Gulp
 - Run `npm install --global gulp-cli`
 - Run `gulp build` to check that Gulp and its dependencies are correctly installed
-- Nagivate to your Publisher instance in your web browser to check that everything is working
+- Navigate to your Publisher instance in your web browser to check that everything is working

 **To modify and build the theme source code:**
 - Navigate to your Publisher instance in a file explorer and go to `app/themes/<tenant_code>/TriangleSWP`.
 Edit the source code files here.
 Opening the folder in Visual Studio Code is recommended